If you start with 1 dollar and compound it with 100% continuous annual growth for 3 years, how much would you have?

 We were confronted by a book of tables that looked like this

 Adding logarithms equates to multiplying the original numbers.
 So we would look up the 2 logarithms of numbers we wished to multiply (or divide) add the two together (or subtract) and then find the anti logarithm to find the answer.
 Calculators and spreadsheets are a hell of a lot easier!

 (xy) = (x) + (y)

 where the b designates the base counting system.
 Normal logs are base ten.
-These give us the logarithmic scales that we are used to like decibels for measuring amplitude (dB) and Richter scale for measuring earthquake size and of course pH measurements (another log base 10 scale).
+These give us the logarithmic scales that we are used to; like decibels for measuring amplitude (dB) and Richter scale for measuring earthquake size and of course pH measurements for defining acidity (another log base 10 scale).
 It also explains why we can add the pH and pOH scales as logs to get the log of the disassociation constant of water Kw.

 Logarithmic scales are very useful as they show a large range with small numbers.

 Computer geeks use logs with base 2 called .
 Our old mate Leonhard Euler first used binary logs in music analysis.
 The binary logarithm of a frequency ratio of two musical tones gives the number of octaves by which the tones differ.
 These days it’s more likely they will be used to determine the number of bits needed to encode a message.